rdinch/MathResourceStudio-Help/docs/exercise-sets/Numeration/rounding-numbers.md

 3. Click OK to apply the selected values.

+!!! note
-NOTE: Examples - If you have a number like 256
+    Examples - If you have a number like 256

     - select 1 decimal place, the number will become 25.6

     - select 2 decimal places and the number will become 2.56

     - select 4 decimal places and the number will become 0.0256

 Use currency format

 The currency option automatically formats each number into currency format and will override any settings for decimals.
 To use or not use the currency format, select or deselect the check box for the Currency option in the options pane.

+!!! note
-NOTE: The currency format is determined by the Windows settings in Regional Options located in the Windows Control Panel.
+    The currency format is determined by the Windows settings in Regional Options located in the Windows Control Panel.

 Optional Settings